 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which clarifies existing accounting literature relating to how and when revenue is recognized by an entity.
 ASU 2014-09 affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of nonfinancial assets and supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance.
 ASU 2014-09 requires an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 In doing so, an entity will need to exercise a greater degree of judgment and make more estimates than under the current guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price, and allocating the transaction price to each separate performance obligation.
-ASU 2014-09 also supersedes some cost guidance included in Subtopic 605-35,

-Revenue Recognition-Construction-Type and Production-Type Contracts.
+ASU 2014-09 also supersedes some cost guidance included in Subtopic 605-35, Revenue Recognition-Construction-Type and Production-Type Contracts.
 In August 2015, the FASB issued Update 2015-14, which defers the implementation of ASU 2014-09 for one year from the initial effective date.
 ASU 2014-09 is effective for public companies for interim and annual reporting periods beginning after December 15, 2017, and is to be applied either retrospectively or using the cumulative effect transition method, with early adoption not permitted.
 In December 2016, the FASB issued ASU 2016-20, Revenue from Contracts with Customers (Topic 606), which further clarifies the current revenue recognition guidance.
 This update is intended to increase stakeholders' awareness of the proposals and to expedite improvements to ASU 2014-09.
 We are continuing to evaluate the impact that the new standard will have on the contract portfolio.
 Our approach will include a detailed review of contracts and comparing historical accounting policies and practices to the new standard.
 Because the standard may impact our business processes, systems and controls, we will also develop a comprehensive change management plan to guide the implementation if, and as needed.
-We will adopt the requirements of the new standard effective December 30, 2017 and we have not yet selected a transition method.
 We are currently evaluating the impact the adoption of ASU 2016-20 will have on our consolidated financial statements and related disclosures.
-We will adopt the requirements of the new standard effective December 30, 2017, and we have not yet selected a transition method.
+We will adopt the requirements of the new standard effective December 30, 2017, and due to the acquisition of all of the outstanding shares of Integral Analytics on July 28, 2017, we are continuing to assess the transition method to be selected.